equinix-labs/otel-init-go/README.md

 # otel-init-go

+[ THIS IS A WORK-IN-PROGRESS AND NOT EVEN EXPERIMENTAL YET ]

 OpenTelemetry plumbing initializer for Go that only supports OTLP/gRPC and aims for a small code footprint and get configuration from environment variables exclusively.
 The intent is to be able to drop this into existing